A year ago, simply finding a photograph of Lee Jae-yong was tricky.

 He had just been elected to the board at Samsung Electronics, and one of the few images available showed him as a younger man, smiling, with a name badge clipped to a lilac V-neck sweater.

-There is no shortage of pictures now, but smiles and upbeat knitwear are in limited supply.
-In the latest images, he is handcuffed, flanked by police as he leaves court for prison.
+There is no shortage of pictures now, but smiles and upbeat knitwear were in limited supply.

 Who is Lee Jae-yong?